photogabble/php-confusable-homoglyphs/README.md

 This project currently ships with unicode consortium public data version 10.0.0.

 The unicode blocks aliases and names for each character are extracted from [this file](http://www.unicode.org/Public/UNIDATA/Scripts.txt) provided by the unicode consortium.
-The version this project currently ships with was generated on the 11th March 2017.

 The matrix of which character can be confused with which other characters is built using [this file](http://www.unicode.org/Public/security/latest/confusables.txt) provided by the unicode consortium.

-The version this project currently ships with was generated on the 8th April 2017.
+The version this project currently ships with was generated on the 17th Feb 2022.